Factory Built Housing - The BEST Choice

 Factories can build a typical double-wide or single-wide manufactured home in about one-third of the time it takes a contractor to construct a site-built home.
 When the house gets to your property, it is nearly 90 percent complete, which allows you to move into your new home much faster, as well.
 And just because construction and set up moves at a rapid pace doesn't mean the builders can ignore safety and building codes.
 In-house and third-party inspectors examine each structure before and after the home is on site.

-Wall-to-wall carpet, hardwood floors, ENERGY STAR appliances, top-of-the line fixtures, 10-foot ceilings, ceramic tile, all the amenities you would find in a site-built home can be included in your manufactured homes.
-The only difference is that workers install almost everything in a climate controlled building before it reaches your property.
+Wall-to-wall carpet, hardwood floors, ENERGY STAR appliances, top-of-the line fixtures, 10-foot ceilings, ceramic tile, all the amenities you would find in a site-built home can be included in your manufactured home.
 Some manufactured homes have walk-in closets and jetted bathtubs, even fireplaces, bay windows and gabled roofs.
 And it's not uncommon for homes to have more than one bathroom, too.

 Factory Built Homes Are Energy Efficient